babbel/terraform-provider-aws/website/docs/r/cloudwatch_event_target.html.markdown

 The following arguments are supported:

 * `rule` - (Required) The name of the rule you want to add targets to.
+* `event_bus_name` - (Optional) The event bus to associate with the rule.
+If you omit this, the default event bus is used.
 * `target_id` - (Optional) The unique target assignment ID.
 If missing, will generate a random, unique id.
 * `arn` - (Required) The Amazon Resource Name (ARN) associated of the target.
 * `input` - (Optional) Valid JSON text passed to the target.